Caps Worn in Regular Season NFL Games

 This past Spring, the NFL and CFL announced an expansion of their Guardian Caps mandate to include all positions with the option for quarterback, kicker, and punter during contact practices.
 Both leagues also permitted the use of Guardian Caps for in-game use if the player chose to do so.

 Player safety is our priority at Guardian Sports and it is encouraging to see NFL players recognize the mission of our products.
-So far this season, we have seen seven players from different teams choose to use Guardian Caps in games.
+In the 2024 season, we have seen 19 NFL players from different teams wear Guardian Caps in games.

 James Daniels, a guard for the Pittsburgh Steelers, made headlines for being the first player to wear a Cap in preseason games.
 He has continued to wear Guardian Caps in games throughout the regular season.
 Daniels saw the value of the added protection from Caps and has become a part of the effort to improve player safety in the NFL.